Trouble Selling a home in a Flood Zone – Diologue with Client – Private Flood Insurance

 I am not a real estate agent so I can’t really give you advice, just ideas to discuss with your listing agent.

-I only work in flood insurance it is all we do at my agency, there are very few experts in insurance as a whole (most are a generalist).
+WE only work in flood insurance it is all we do at my agency, there are very few experts in insurance as a whole (most are a generalist).

 Since we only write flood insurance across the nation we can and do shop all options for any given state.